concept-not-found/patcom/README.md

 ```

 ### Matchers are extractable
-From the previous example, complex patterns can be broken down to simpler matchers.
+From the previous example, complex patterns can be broken down to simpler reusable matchers.
 ```js
 const fastSpeakers = oneOf('Ko', 'Smith')